What is a home care visit?

 While providers will likely do their own risk assessment for your safety, and theirs, you may also want to think about all potential care scenarios – including where things could go wrong, and what to do in an emergency.
 While the worst case scenario rarely happens, planning ahead can give you extra peace of mind.

 And, if you or a loved one is particularly vulnerable to infections, or find it more difficult to recover from illness, you may want to request that your regular carers have undergone additional infection control training.
-It’s also worth asking for detailed guidance on their protective measures such as (PPE).
+It’s also worth asking for detailed guidance on their protective measures such as protective equipment (PPE).

 How do I prepare for a home visit?